In this section you will find information on the Latvian legal system.

 Parliament examines draft legislation in three readings.
 Draft legislation judged to be urgent, the draft State Budget, amendments to the State Budget and draft legislation providing for the adoption of international agreements is adopted at second reading.

-All laws adopted are sent by the Steering Committee (Prezidijs) of the Saeima to the President for promulgation.
+All the laws adopted are sent by the Steering Committee (Prezidijs) of the Saeima to the President for promulgation.

-The President promulgates laws adopted by the Saeima no earlier than the tenth day and no later than the twenty-first day after their adoption.
+The President promulgates the laws adopted by the Saeima no earlier than the tenth day and no later than the twenty-first day after their adoption.
 The law enters into force on the fourteenth day after its promulgation (publication) in Latvijas Vēstnesis, the official gazette, unless the law provides for a different deadline.

 The President has the power to request reconsideration of a law or to postpone its publication for up to two months.